 We recruit when vacancies arise, according to the skills we require in order to carry out our roles effectively.
 It is a really rewarding and challenging role.
 Governors are appointed for a four-year term.
 We are all volunteers.

 As an academy within Yorkshire Causeway Schools Trust, our local governing body has been delegated certain powers by the Trust to work with Mr Harrison and his staff team to ensure the success of the school.
 We report to the Board of Directors of the Trust.

 The job of the governing body is to make sure all pupils in the school achieve high standards by:

 The role of the governing body is best described as a critical friend; providing support and challenge.
-Unlike Mrs Anderson and her team, who are in school with your children every day, the role of the governors is much more about thinking and questioning.
+Unlike Mr Harrison and his team, who are in school with your children every day, the role of the governors is much more about thinking and questioning.
 We do however all visit school regularly, to make sure we know the school and also to monitor how the school is performing against the strategic targets we have set.
-The Chair usually meets with Mrs Anderson every week.
+The Chair usually meets with Mr Harrison every week.
 The governing body meets as a whole every half term and there are also committee meetings looking at resources (for example, equipment, staffing, finance) and teaching and learning (the curriculum and the progress of the children).
 We have to read quite a lot of paperwork – both about the school and also to keep up to date with what is happening more generally in education across the country.
 We act in the interests of all children at the school and always in strictest confidence.

 The governing body is separate from the PTA, and is not responsible for fundraising for the school.
 However, we do have close links with the PTA and liaise regularly with the Chair of the PTA.